BlackiePearlJoobi/connect-four-game/README.md

 The `.game-board-container` is structured with multiple layers:

-- `.game-board-back`: Represents the lowest layer, using z-index: 0.
+- `.game-board-back`: Represents the lowest layer, using `z-index: 0`.

 - `.game-board-middle`: Houses the individual squares and game pieces, positioned absolutely for precise placement.